diego-chacon16/stats_practice/README.md

 + Bayesian statistics
 + Time series analysis and forecasting
 + Statistical learning and machine learning methods (e.g. supervised and unsupervised learning, decision trees, random forests, neural networks)

+### Chapters and Notebooks that will be covered

+1. Exploratory Data Analysis
+2. Data and Sampling Distributions
+3. Statistical Experiments and Significance Testing
+4. Regression and Prediction
+5. Classification
+6. Statistical Machine Learning
+7. Unsupervised Machine Learning

 Using Descriptive Statistics, apply different calculations to measure insights such as: